sqlitecloud/sdk/GO/src/sqliteweb/README.md

 {"ResponseID":1405,"Status":0,"Message":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2Mzc3NjEwNTUsImp0aSI6IjE0MDUiLCJpYXQiOjE2Mzc3NjA3NTUsIm5iZiI6MTYzNzc2MDc1NSwic3ViIjoiYXBpL3YxLyJ9.j4ECkdbLPzLnB76H5NK9X4cH4SGp-m7FYLfFApOwovM"}
 ```

-### Refresh the Token
+### Refreshing the Token
-Calling this auth endpoint multiple times will create new JWT tokens and at the same time, will invalidate all previous tokens.
+Calling this auth endpoint multiple times will create new JWT tokens and at the same time, will invalidate all the previous tokens for this user.

 This behavior can be used to refresh a JWT token that is about to expire.
 However, for this case, another (easier) way exists.
 You can send the old JWT Token to the authentication provider endpoint (without username and password) and receive a fresh token in return (the old token is invalid after this call).